 In-line heaters are a personal favorite of mine as they provide even heat distribution throughout your aquarium, without any additional clutter inside of the tank.
 If you already have an external filtration system then an in-line heater is definitely the way forward.

-Being fitted outside of the aquarium also means there is zero potential for boisterous tank inhabitants to do it any damage.
+Being fitted outside of the aquarium also means there is zero potential for boisterous tank inhabitants to do any damage.

 The ISTA In-Line Heater is my top choice when it comes to in-line heaters.
 It is a very efficient and reliable unit that utilizes two thermal sensors that work in tandem to minimize temperature fluctuations.
 This is achieved by reading the water’s temperature both as it enters the unit and as it leaves the unit to re-enter the aquarium.